tsc-buddy/AZ-MultiRegion-Lab/README.md

 **Existing Resource Requirements**

 - Single Region Multi Zone Deployment
+    - Ensure you select an Azure Region that supports availability zones
-    - Virtual Network where both the VMSS and Load Balancer will reside
+    - Existing Virtual Network where both the VMSS and Load Balancer will reside
+    - A subnet in the above VNET for targeting the deployment into

+- Multi Region Multi Zone Deployment
+    - Ensure you select two Azure Region that supports availability zones
+    - Existing Virtual Networks in both regions where the VMSS and Load Balancer will reside
     - A subnet in the above VNET for targeting the deployment into

 **Deployment Steps**